hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Those that are included in standard Red releases.

 [17:48:38](#16486625180NhmtV:gitter.im) <hiiamboris (NOT THIS ONE)>:
-@bubnenkoff still better to fix it than to roll your own í ½í¸‰
+@bubnenkoff still better to fix it than to roll your own ğŸ˜‰

 ## 1-Apr-2022